 You can, as long as it’s low-impact exercise.

 Note that the Air Force 1 was initially crafted to be worn for playing basketball.
-Thus, they are meant to endure the impacts of running and physical activities.
+Therefore, they are designed to handle the impacts of running in short bursts and landing from jumping, hence why their sole is so comfortable.
 However, that doesn’t always mean that Nike Air Force 1 is the optimal choice for working out and jogging.
-Other pairs might rival the performance of Nike when it comes to exercising.
+There are a fair few other pairs might rival the performance of Nike Air Force 1s when it comes to working out.

 That much weight can be a hindrance if you plan on running any major distance and doing high-intensity cardio.
 You, the runner, know that the faster you can go, the lighter your shoes need to be.

 A Nike-funded research revealed that every 3.5 ounces added to the footwear could slow down runners by one percent.
 Moreover, more shoe weight makes the wearer more prone to injury when doing physical activities such as running and exercising.

 Nike Air Force 1 may be a viable choice for exercise but not an ideal one.
 Shoes should have the right weight and enough cushioning that will allow you to exercise with the correct form and reduce the risk of injury over time.

 Yes, but there are other pairs more suited for weightlifting.

 When Nike introduced Air Trainer 1 in 1987, it also created a cross-training shoe category.
 Instead of using a sport-specific approach, the idea was to create a versatile exercise shoe that could be used for various activities.

 The Nike Air Trainer 1 performed decently on the track.
 The heel of the shoes made them somewhat suitable for weightlifting.
 Although many gym-goers choose more conventional running or cross-training shoes, a good pair of Air Force 1s may deliver comfort and support during strenuous lifting.